Charted Waters

 • Reef-safe sunscreen — many Caribbean and Bahamas marine areas prohibit conventional sunscreen to protect coral

-• Light layers — it cools down on the water
+• Light layers — it cools down on the water even on hot days

-• Polarized sunglasses — reduces glare and helps you spot fish on flats
+• Polarized sunglasses — reduces glare and helps you spot fish on flats trips

 • Water and snacks unless the captain provides them